NEST-Protocol/NEST-Oracle-V3.6/docs/readme.md

         // The eth number which equivalent to token's value which miner will got uint32 tokenNumBal;

-        // The pledged number of nest in this sheet. (unit: 1000nest) uint24 nestNum1k;
+        // The pledged number of nest in this sheet.
+(Unit: 1000nest) uint24 nestNum1k;

         // The level of this sheet.
 0 expresses initial price sheet, a value greater than 0 expresses bite price sheet